 The compare layer table has a couple of settings that can be updated.
 To open the compare layer table settings panel, click on the blue settings button on the top right of the table.

-On the "Edit table to compare layers" panel, you can select the statistical parameters of interest to you, and the level of precision you wish to see in the table.
+On the "Edit table to compare layers" panel, you can select the statistical parameters of interest you wish to see in the table.

 By default, the "Average (AVG)" statistic is enabled for the compare layer table.
 This statistic can be switched to any of the other key parameters, including similarity parameters.